rymdkraftverk/level1/README.md

 The following properties are specified for objects created by Timer.create.

-#### timer.run()
+#### timer.run() => bool

 Should be called on every game update.
+Increases the counter by 1.
 Will return true once when duration is reached.

 ```javascript
   timerBehavior = () => ({